CHAPTER 6: KNOWLEDGE

 Please answer all 21 of the following questions.

-1. Define procedural knowledge, propositional knowledge, philosophical skepticism, local skepticism and radical skepticism.
+1. Define procedural knowledge, propositional knowledge, philosophical skepticism, limited skepticism and radical skepticism.

 10. What is the correspondence theory of truth and what is the criticism of it?